-Science Fair Warm-Up, Grades 8–12 provides you with the opportunity to choose a great project.
-For instance, you might carry out experiments that explore the pollution of our planet’s water or the possibility of growing plants on the Moon.
+Science Fair Warm-Up, Grades 5–8 provides you with the opportunity to choose a great science project.
+For instance, you might carry out experiments about the best designs for paper helicopters or the best ways to prevent rusting, among other possibilities.
 If you prefer, you can select an inquiry of your own and even work with a partner.

 As you work on your project, your teacher will give you help along the way.
-Together you will explore some of the challenging problems other students have encountered: problems of designing and carrying out experiments, collecting and making sense of your findings, and sharing and presenting what you have learned.
+Together you will explore problems other students have encountered—problems of designing and carrying out experiments, collecting and making sense of your findings, and sharing and displaying what you have learned.

 As you follow in the footsteps of scientists, you will learn about the ways in which scientists carry out scientific research and begin to understand how they have uncovered so much about how our universe works.

 Scientific habits of mind

 Using scientific equipment

 |Educational Issues:||Assessment of students, Classroom management, Curriculum, Inquiry learning, Instructional materials, Teacher preparation, Teaching strategies

 * Paper Helicopters

 * What Makes Seeds Grow?

 ** Archimedes’ Screw